domharvey45/GDM-Robotics/Guides/git_management.md

 5. `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 6. `test`: Adding missing tests or correcting existing tests
 7. `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+8. `docs`: Changes that affect any documentation e.g. markdown files.

+`scope`

-`scope` details the part of the code affected.
+The scope details the part of the code affected.
 Common scopes are:

 1. File: enter the name of the file affected.
 2. Class: enter the name of the class affected